 I based my adaptation of this recipe on one I found from Miss Beecher’s Domestic Receipt Book from 1858.
 This version of Marlborough pudding is a bit different from some other versions because it omits the sherry that was common in many earlier versions of this recipe.
 I’m assuming that this may be because Miss Beecher’s recipe dates from a time after the temperance movement had started unlike some earlier recipes that pre-date the temperance movement.

-This is the original version of the recipe I used:
+This is the original version of the recipe from Miss Beecher’s Domestic Receipt Book that I used:

 “Six tart apples.
 Six ounces of sifted sugar.
 Six ounces of butter, or a pint of thick cream.
 Six eggs.
 The grated peel of one lemon, and half the juice.